NorskRegnesentral/skchange/docs/source/api_reference/base.rst

 ====

 The :mod:`skchange.base` module contains the abstract detector class :class:`skchange.base.BaseDetector`.
-This class serves as a minimalistic template for all the detectors in `sktime`.
+This class serves as a minimalistic template for all the detectors in :mod:`skchange`.

 For common detection tasks, like changepoint detection or anomaly detection, there are dedicated subclasses of :class:`BaseDetector` that implement a stricter template